romland/xorzee/README.md

 This Github repository was set to private prior to 08-jul-2022.

+## Development notes
+[Performance critical parts](https://github.com/romland/mvr-processor) are written in Rust.
+[Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.

+This project is still under active development (as in, the project is NOT shelved), prepare for a little bit struggling if you are intending to deploy this today (July 2022).

 ## Why?
 [Motion](https://motion-project.github.io/) is truly excellent software and I've (well, our cat) depended on it for years.
 At some point I wanted to add more cameras and bumped into Motioneye, which looks great.